 Benzene.
 Computer graphic of a molecule of benzene.
-The atoms are colour-coded: carbon (C) black and hydrogen (H) white.
-Benzene has the chemical formula C6.H6.
+The atoms are colour-coded: carbon (C) is blue and hydrogen (H) is white.
+Benzene has the chemical formula C6H6.
 Benzene is a thin, colourless liquid with a characteristic smell.
 It is highly inflammable and long-term exposure to it is thought to cause cancer.
 Benzene is obtained commercially from components (fractions) of petroleum using catalytic reforming.
 It is used to manufacture other chemicals and as a solvent for most simple organic chemicals.

 Model release not required.
 Property release not required.